Do You Qualify For A Green Card Or Citizenship Through A Family Member?

 This year the government will deport over 300,000 immigrants.

 If you follow the news, you’ve probably heard stories about the cold-hearted claws of ICE clamping down on good, honest, hard-working immigrants.

-Many of them had U.S. citizen husbands and wives, sons and daughters, brothers and sisters.
+Many of them had U.S. citizen husbands or wives, sons or daughters, mothers or fathers, brothers or sisters.
 Good-paying jobs.
 Community and church ties.
 Children in high school and college.

 They were torn apart from their family and sent back to their home countries.
-You worry the same disaster could happen to you.
+You worry the same disaster could happen to you or your loved ones.

 You’re searching for a solution.